216ChxLi/Automatic-shuttle-car/README.md

 # Automatic-shuttle-car
-Lane detection&amp;keeping and velocity control automatically based on OpenCV and TWT Tronis Simulation
+This project is based on TWT Tronis Simulation.
+The algorithms are realized through OpenCV

+Include the following functions:
+Lane detection
+Lane keeping
+velocity control